francis-clairicia/EasyNetwork/docs/source/quickstart/install.rst

 Optional Dependencies
 =====================

-EasyNetwork has no required dependencies, but the library comes with a bunch of optional dependencies to meet specific needs.
+EasyNetwork has no required dependencies, but comes with many optional dependencies to meet specific needs.

 Here is the full list: